davazp/rile/README.md

-# sted
+# rile

-`sted` is an educational text editor written in Rust and extensible with a custom concatenative language.
+An educational Emacs-based text editor written in Rust.